22388o/22388o.github.io/README.md

 I'm Developer and Entrepreneur technology with focus on Bitcoin, Lightning Network, Sidechain, Drivechain, Atomic Swap ⚡
 # Background
 # Portifolio
+# Why Bitcoin and Lightning Network ando not Ethereum?